MonsterReporter/Cockroach-game/README.md

 and don't get hit by the green projectile.

 # Controls
-wasd to move around the mouse
+w to move towards the mouse
 esc to exit.
 press shoot to shoot.
 shoot is left click.